oasisprotocol/curve25519-voi/README.md

  * primitives/ed25519: A Ed25519 implementation like `crypto/ed25519`.
  * primitives/sr25519: A sr25519 implementation like `https://github.com/w3f/schnorrkel`.
  * primitives/merlin: A Merlin transcript implementation.
+ * primitives/h2c: A implementation of the "Hashing to Elliptic Curves" draft (v11).

 #### Ed25519 verification semantics